carlobutelli/B-Amsterdam-IBM-Watson/README.md

 To run:
-- Create a virtual env
+- Create a virtual env:
+	.venv/bin/activate
-- Install the requirements
+- Install all the requirements in requirements.txt
-- Activate the virtual env
+- Activate the virtual env:
+	source env.sh
 - In the folder django-test run:
 	./manage.py runserver